 Data shown in the State Dashboards are based on data reported to EPA and may not reflect all compliance monitoring/inspections, enforcement, or the full extent of noncompliance within a jurisdiction.
 Authorized environmental agencies may have more information on activities and noncompliance within their area on their websites.
 Links to agency websites are provided below each State Dashboard.

 Some states/territories/tribes do not have authorization/delegation to enforce any or all regulations implemented under the CAA, CWA, and RCRA.
 In these instances, when a jurisdiction is selected as the agency, it may appear that no activity was conducted.
 Activity in these states/territories/tribes may be displayed when EPA is selected or viewed as the implementing agency.
 Where this applies:

 - Air: American Samoa, Guam, and Northern Mariana Islands

 - Hazardous Waste: Alaska, American Samoa, Guam, Iowa, Puerto Rico, Virgin Islands

 - Water: Alaska, American Samoa, District of Columbia, Guam, Idaho, Massachusetts, New Hampshire, New Mexico, Puerto Rico, and all tribes other than Navajo Nation

 The most recent federal fiscal year may not show a complete data set because it has not yet been verified or the year is not completed.

 New Jersey CWA

-Please note that New Jersey is not supplying EPA with required data about its Clean Water Act discharge program, as it did not convert to the current program data system (ICIS-NPDES) until March 2018.
-EPA copied New Jersey's data from the old PCS system as of November 29, 2012.
-This allows users to see the list of regulated facilities and associated historical activities; however, subsequent state activities are not being reported.
+Please note that New Jersey was not supplying EPA with data about its Clean Water Act discharge program, as it did not convert to the current program data system (ICIS-NPDES) until March 2018.
+EPA copied New Jersey's data from the old data system on November 29, 2012.
+This allowed users to see the list of regulated facilities and associated historical activities; however, subsequent state activities were not being reported until recently.